fazrialf/DataScience-Things/Phone Price Classifier/README.md

 ![Heatmap](/assets/heatmap.png)

-The Best Model for this case is SVC
+The Best Model for this case is SVC...